Signaling and Employer Learning with Instruments: Data and Empirical Setting

 Our primary outcome variable is the natural logarithm of pre-tax annual labor earnings.\footnote{These earnings exclude income from capital and self-employment.
-They also exclude unconditional cash transfers from the government, e.g., social and economic assistance, housing assistance, child allowance.} Although hourly wages would have been an ideal outcome to measure, they are not available for most of our sample period.
+They also exclude unconditional cash transfers from the government, e.g., social and economic assistance, housing assistance, child allowance.} Although hourly wages would have been an ideal outcome to measure, they are unavailable for most of our sample period.
 We thus restrict our sample to workers with earnings above the SGA threshold (which was U.S. \$10,650 in 2015) to minimize variation in earnings induced by variation in working hours.\footnote{In Section \ref{sec:Results_robustness}, we show that our results are robust to varying the earnings threshold.} We are left with $718,237$ males forming a panel comprising $14,746,755$ person-year observations.
 On average, an individual works full-time for approximately $20.5$ years.
 We use this sample in our empirical analysis, but the sample is unbalanced across work experience.
-We observe earnings for $579,984$ individuals at the start, i.e., experience $t=0$, and $190,900$ individuals after thirty years, i.e., experience $t=30$.\footnote{In Section \ref{sec:Results_robustness}, we show results for alternative samples, e.g., by limiting the analysis to cohorts 1950--1965 and focusing on the early part of the workers' careers, for which the panel is more balanced.}
+We observe earnings for $579,984$ individuals at the start, i.e., experience $t=0$, and $190,900$ individuals after thirty years, i.e., experience $t=30$.\footnote{Death or migration contribute little to the decline in the number of observations between $t=0$ and $t=30$.
+The main reason the number of observations declines is because the sample ends in 2014.
+Thus, we can follow the first cohort (1950) across all ages from 17 to 64, while we can only follow the last cohort (1980) until they are 34 years old.
+In Section \ref{sec:Results_robustness}, we show results for alternative samples, e.g., by limiting the analysis to cohorts 1950--1965 and focusing on the early part of the workers' careers, for which the panel is balanced.}